0xGeekCat/0xGeekCat/README.md

 # 👋 Hi, I am 0xGeekCat

- 🏫 A junior student majoring in Network Security at Guangdong University of Foreign Studies
+ 🏫 I am a junior pursuing a bachelor of Network Security at Guangdong University of Foreign Studies.

- 🔅 It is so bad to waste the front two years and do nothing in university life for me, but just let it go.
-It's smarter to work hard now than to regret past mistakes
+ 🔅 The past two years have not been great for me.
+However, I deeply believe that my effort will be paid in the near future.

-# 📚 The Books I Read
+# 📚 Books I Read

 - 《新时期的Node.js入门》李锴
 - 《Black Hat Python: Python Programming for Hackers and Pentesters》Justin Seitz